-As one of the primary songwriters of Local Natives, chances are you’ve heard Kelcey Ayer’s work unbeknownst to you, as well as holding down his other vocal, keyboard, guitar, and percussion duties in the band.
+As one of the primary songwriters of Local Natives, chances are you’ve heard Kelcey Ayer’s work, while also holding down his other vocal, keyboard, guitar, and percussion duties in the band.
 On Hummingbird Ayer’s affinity for piano ballads broke through the ice and even the band’s most recent release Sunlit Youth is unequivocally touched by the singer/songwriter’s love of brooding introspection.
 Out today, Ayer’s debut solo record Tasha Sits Close to the Piano is a tangible departure from the fleshed-out sonics of Local Natives’ indie-rock concoctions; one stripped down to just his delicate, stratosphere-reaching croons and the twinkle of ivory.
 Compared to Sunlit Youth, a record rife with cascades of synthesizers and lush atmospherics, Ayer’s infatuation with melancholic meanderings from behind a piano is a delightful departure for one of the band’s central players.
 Like all great things, Ayer’s love affair with the promise of honesty given to one by playing the piano started with his mother after she signed him up, and the rest of his four siblings, for lessons.

 “My mom got an upright piano in the house because she’d heard it was good for developing your mind for like school and math, so that was basically her motivation for getting us all to learn how to play the piano,” Ayer said of the experience.
 “After a few years of struggling through lessons, I decided that I didn’t like taking lessons and following the plans I just always wanted to mess around by myself.”